Martin Whiting |Professor of Animal Behaviour

 I am a behavioural ecologist that uses lizards as a model system.
-I am primarily a field biologist, although increasingly I find myself in the’ lab’.
-I have had the good fortune to conduct field work in North America (Texas), South Africa, Mozambique, Zimbabwe, Namibia, Botswana, Kenya, Hawai’i, Sri Lanka, China and Australia.
-I work in these three main areas: 1.) animal communication and sexual selection; 2.) cognition; and 3.) understanding the early evolution of sociality in vertebrates.
+I am primarily a field biologist, although increasingly I find myself working with animals in the’ lab’.
+I have had the good fortune to conduct field work in North America (Texas), South Africa, Mozambique, Zimbabwe, Namibia, Botswana, Kenya, Hawai’i, Sri Lanka, China, Sulawesi and Australia.
+I work in these three main areas: 1.) animal communication and sexual selection; 2.) cognition; and 3.) understanding social behaviour and the early evolution of sociality in lizards.

 In the context of animal communication, my interest lies in the design and information content of animal signals, particularly colour signals, and their role in fitness.
 For example, we may ask what information a male’s colour signal conveys about their quality to a female or about their competitive ability to a rival male.
 Similarly, we also work on male chemical signals and their role in sexual selection.
 Recently, we have been working on colour signals that are naturally selected and which appear to act as a deimatic display to a predator.
 Deimatic displays are almost completely unstudied in lizards.
 We have identified potential deimatic displays in independently evolved lizard clades in Africa, Asia and Australia that have high UV reflectance and are working to understand the proximate and ultimate factors that may be driving their convergent evolution.
 We are also working on the evolution of complex, dynamic tail waving in Australian dragons and Asian toad-headed agamas.
 In these systems, we are taking a comparative approach to understanding how elements of courtship and display behaviour have evolved as a result of phylogeny and/or environmental factors.